Back to main menu

 Description

-In this mode Atomsk computes the radial distribution function(s) (RDF) for the systems in <listfile>.
+In this mode Atomsk computes the radial distribution function(s) (RDF) for one or several systems.

 The analysis is performed for all skins [R;R+dR] with R ranging from 0 up to <Rmax>, and averaged over all atoms (i.e. space-averaged).
 The maximum radius <Rmax> and the width <dR> of the skin (or shell) must be provided (in Å).
 The maximum radius <Rmax> can be greater than the system size.